 Audit-Related Fees consist of fees for accounting consultations and other services that were reasonably related to the performance of audits or reviews of our financial statements and were not reported above under "Audit Fees."
-In 2015, this primarily included audit work related to acquisitions.
-In 2014, this included work performed in connection with our June stock offering and audit work related to acquisitions.
+In 2016, this primarily included audit work related to acquisitions.